epfl-ada/ada-2023-project-capi/README.md

 ## Methods:
 ### 1. Data Processing and Exploration

-To answer our research questions, we are mainly relying on the finished paths (n=51,318) and unfinished paths (n=24,875) datasets, but also the categories and links datasets, the network graph and the shortest path matrix.
+To answer our research questions, we use the finished paths (n=51,318) and unfinished paths (n=24,875) datasets, but also the categories and links datasets, the network graph and the shortest path matrix.
 We initially conduct data cleaning (e.g., removing URL encoding from path and article names).
-To answer research subquestion 2, we also process the plaintext Wikipedia articles and extract article metrics (e.g., readability score, word count; using NLTK and textstat packages, see the notebook for details).
+To answer research subquestion 2, we also process the plaintext Wikipedia articles and extract article metrics (e.g., readability score, word count; using NLTK and textstat packages).

 In a preliminary data exploration, we noticed the following:
 * 11 finished and 5214 unfinished paths have length 1 (max. path length=435).